AndrewChild/The-Garden-Guidebook/README.md

 - Consider adding a master codex of routes and their aliases
 - Consider adding a section for eliminates (KISS, enchilad original, and spraycation. probably others too)
 - add map for garden cliffs
-- consider adding a map of all areas and sweethome
 - make upper garden map more readable
 - consider adding Highway 11 main wall, Shark Fin Rock, and Iron wall to "Other Areas"
 - Other areas section is hard to read
+- draw maps for garden cliffs
+- add quartzville topos
+- create landing page website
+- consider adding the Herb garden sub area to the main area
 ## Things that need to be done in the field

 ### Garden Main